pcaversaccio/erc20-permit-upgradeable/README.md

 ## Modifying Your Contracts

-When writing new versions of your contracts, either due to new features or bug fixing, there is an additional restriction to observe: you cannot change the order in which the contract state variables are declared, nor their type.
-You can read more about the reasons behind this restriction by learning about in [Proxies](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).
+When writing new versions of your contracts, either due to new features or bug fixing, there is an additional restriction to observe:
+- you **cannot** change the order in which the contract state variables are declared,
+- **nor** their type!
+You can read more about the reasons behind this restriction in [Proxies](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).

 ## Further Notes